 A standard auto insurance policy only covers the vehicle itself, not any type of build inside or any of your personal belongings.
 If you were to insure your van with a standard auto insurance policy, just like your regular car, the van would be protected in the event of an accident, theft, or damage depending on the specifics of your auto insurance plan.
 Again, this does not include coverage of any type of build or conversion inside or any personal effects inside.

 If you want the build and the stuff inside your campervan to be insured, you’ll need to get a Class B RV insurance policy.
 If you didn’t put much money or time into your van conversion, then maybe this isn’t a big deal and you’re ok insuring it with regular auto insurance.
 But if your van has a lot of blood, sweat, tears, and money put into it, I suggest going with an RV insurance policy so you’re protected in all events, including if the van is totaled or broken into.

 I have a Progressive RV insurance policy.
-I’ve been with Progressive for over 5 years now and used them to insure both my first Sprinter van and my current Sprinter van.
+I’ve been with Progressive for over 5 years now and used them to insure both my first Sprinter van and my second Sprinter van.
 They are one of the few major insurance companies that I’ve found that offer coverage for converted vans.
 However, Progressive only insures professionally converted campervans, they do not insure DIY van conversions.